zahiruldu/global.hackathon/Teams/TeamCookie/ABOUT.md

 ## About me

-A few years ago, I took a programming class in high school Became a little familiar with C
-And totally fell in love with programming
+A few years ago, I took a programming class in high school, became a little familiar with C, and totally fell in love with programming.

-Now I'm in college, took my first physics class, we used vPython during lab to model physics, and now I'm even more in love with coding
+Now I'm in college, took my first physics class, we used vPython during lab to model physics, and now I'm even more in love with coding.

 It makes me happy :)